Abhay2412/SENG438A3/Assignment3-ReportTemplate.md

 - Line = 98.8%
 - Branch = 91.7%
 - Method = 90.0%

-This plan should include information about who will create which tests, how you plan to develop tests to achieve the adequacy criteria.
-For this assignment, a test suite should be developed which has at least the following coverage for each of the classes under the test.

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage